clerk/clerk-docs/CONTRIBUTING.md

 - **`title`** - The title of the page.
 Used to populate the HTML `<title>` tag
 - **`description`** - The description of the page.
 Used to populate a page's `<meta name="description">` tag

-These fields should be preset on every documentation page.
+These fields should be present on every documentation page.

 ### Headings

+Headings should be nested by their rank.
+Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.
+Please see the [Web Accessibility Initiative documentation](https://www.w3.org/WAI/tutorials/page-structure/headings/) for more information.

 Headings should be written in sentence-casing, where only the first word of the heading is capitalized.
-E.g. "This is a heading"
+E.g. "This is a heading".

 ### Code blocks

 Syntax-highlighted code blocks are rendered wherever markdown code blocks are used.
-To render a highlighted TypeScript snippet, you would do this:
+To add syntax highlighting, specify a language next to the backticks before the fenced code block.

 ```
 ​```typescript